DePayFi/public-documentation/docs/payments/integrations/link.md

 ### Receiver

-Enter what address is supposed to receive the payments.
-Double-check the entered addresse as an incorrect address can lead to a loss of payments.
+Enter the addresses that are supposed to receive the payments.
+One per token.
+You can use the same address for multiple tokens if that address supports receiving these tokens.
+Double-check the entered addresses, as an incorrect address can lead to a loss of payments.

 ### Branding/Colors